 A focus on how your product’s features benefit buyers is crucial at this point.
 Consumers want to know if your product or service fits them well.
 Comparing benefits and how you rise above the competition as a solution proves valuable.

 The narrow, bottom end of the funnel brings consumers to the point of purchase.
 In this stage, prospects ask, “What do I need to do to become a customer?”
-The decision to buy is established but final selections on the “From whom?” question still arise.
+The decision to buy is established but final selections on the “From whom?” question still arises.

 For example, hesitant prospects react well to free trials and live demos which allow them to try out products or see them in action.
 Money-back guarantees offer reassurance.
 Consultations give you the opportunity to personally understand and address the fit of your product to a consumer’s needs.
-Finally, coupons present the hard-to-resist deal.
+Finally, coupons present a hard-to-resist deal.

 Generating Revenue and Nurturing Leads With Premium Content

 Premium content works to generate lead information, build relationships with buyers, establish authority and generate direct and indirect streams of revenue.
 While these results benefit your business, they also benefit the customer by moving them along the sales funnel and helping them find a fit.
 Sounds good, doesn’t it?